 Seriously.
 That thing would last a week.
 And it can hold a charge, too.
 I turned the phone on about a year ago, after six or so years of sitting in a storage box, and it turned right on and still had two battery pieces left.

-Now, if you'll excuse me, I need to go leech more power off Paul's phone.
+Now, if you’ll excuse me, I need to go leech more power off my roommate’s phone.
 After all, my Motorola Q has been on for half a day.